 While your digital assets are staked in our staking program, you will be able to trade and withdraw your digital assets participating in our staking program as you would for any other digital asset on your Bitvavo account.

-Note: When you trade or withdraw the relevant currency to an external wallet, you may receive potentially less/no strike proceeds on it afterwards.
-Strike proceeds are related to the amount of 'stakeable' digital currency you own.
+Note: When you trade or withdraw the relevant currency to an external wallet, you may receive potentially less/no staking proceeds on it afterwards.
+Staking proceeds are related to the amount of 'stakeable' digital currency you own.
 If you have none of this on your balance sheet, you will not be able to benefit from it.

 Can I opt out?